How To Add Legal Pages To Your WordPress Site

 FindLegalForms.com

-Alternatively, you can download a set of website legal templates designed by attorney Scott Talbert
+Another option is to download a package of website legal templates designed by legal attorney Scott Talbert to protect businesses online …

-These templates feature less passive voice and more plain language phrasing and can be customized with a simple quick search and replace to add your own business details, then pasted into your legal pages.
+These templates feature less passive voice and more plain language phrasing and can be easily customized with a quick search and replace to insert your own business details, then pasted into your pages.

 • Anti-Spam Policy